 The first player to go through each hoop scores the point for that hoop.
 The next person to play then hits his or her ball towards the next hoop and play continues until one of the players goes through that hoop.

-If the scores are level after 12 hoops the players will contest the third hoop for a second time and whoever gets through this hoop first wins the match.
+If the scores are level after 12 hoops the players will contest the third hoop for a second time and whoever gets through this hoop first wins the game.

 Golf croquet used to be the poor relation, played mainly as an introduction to Association croquet.
 It is easy to learn and quick to play.
 It is also sociable as, unlike Association croquet, all the players are on the lawn at the same time.